 Did you make this?
 Leave a comment!

-Season the Chicken: Pour the ½ cup of low-sodium chicken broth into your slow cooker.
-Combine 1 teaspoon of kosher salt, ½ teaspoon of onion powder, ½ teaspoon of dried thyme, ½ teaspoon of ground paprika, ¼ teaspoon of ground black pepper, and ¼ teaspoon of garlic powder in a small dish.
-Rub 2 tablespoons of olive oil and the seasonings over 4 large chicken breasts, and place them into the slow cooker.
+Season the Chicken: Pour ½ cup low-sodium chicken broth into your slow cooker.
+Combine 1 tsp kosher salt, ½ tsp onion powder, ½ tsp dried thyme, ½ tsp ground paprika, ¼ tsp ground black pepper, and ¼ tsp garlic powder in a small dish.
+Rub 2 tbsp olive oil and the seasonings over 4 large chicken breasts.
+Place the chicken breasts in the slow cooker in a single layer, if possible.
+They should sit in the broth but not be fully submerged.

 chicken breasts in a slow cooker

-Cook the Chicken: Cook the chicken breasts on high for 3-4 hours or on low for 4-6 hours, until they reach 165°F internally.
+Cook the Chicken: Cook the chicken breasts on high for 3-4 hours or on low for 4-6 hours.
+You’ll know it’s ready when the internal temperature reaches 165°F in the thickest part.

 seasoned chicken breasts cooked in a crockpot

-Slice and Serve: This is where the fun comes in.
-Slice and seal for the week, using this deliciously juicy chicken for salads, tacos, casseroles, sandwiches, and more.
-The sky is the limit as to how this simple and deliciously seasoned crockpot chicken can be used throughout the week.
+Rest and slice: Remove the chicken from the slow cooker and let it rest for about 5 minutes.
+This helps the juices redistribute so the chicken stays moist when cutting or shredding.
+Slice or shred and seal for the week, using this deliciously juicy chicken for salads, tacos, casseroles, sandwiches, and more.
+The sky is the limit as to how this simple and deliciously seasoned crockpot chicken can be used.

 overhead sliced crockpot chicken breasts with spice rub on white plate